Moonshine: Lead

 Radiators used as condensers may contain lead at the plumbing joints, and their use has resulted in blindness or lead poisoning from tainted liquor.
 This was a deadly hazard during the Prohibition-era United States.
-Consumption of lead-tainted moonshine is a serious risk factor for saturnine gout, a very painful but treatable medical condition that damages the kidneys and joints.
+Consumption of lead-tainted moonshine is a serious risk factor for saturnine gout, a painful but treatable medical condition that damages the kidneys and joints.
 A 2004 Virginia study found that of 48 samples of illicitly distilled moonshine seized by law enforcement, 60% of the samples had lead levels above the EPA water guideline of 15 ppb.

 The incidence of impure moonshine has been documented to significantly increase the risk of renal disease among those who regularly consume it, primarily from increased lead content.

 Methanol

 Contamination is still possible by unscrupulous distillers using cheap methanol to increase the apparent strength of the product.
 Moonshine can be made both more palatable and perhaps less dangerous by discarding the "foreshot" – the first 50–150 mL of alcohol that drip from the condenser.
-Because methanol vaporizes at a lower temperature than ethanol, it is commonly believed that the foreshot contains most of the methanol, if any, from the mash.
-However, research shows that methanol is present until the very end of the distillation run.
-Despite this, distillers will usually collect the foreshots until the temperature of the still reaches 80 C.
+Because methanol vaporizes at a lower temperature than ethanol, it is commonly assumed that the foreshot contains most of the methanol, if any, from the mash.
+However, research shows that a larger fraction of methanol is present at the end of the distillation run.

 Outbreaks of methanol poisoning have occurred from methanol accidentally produced in moonshine production or deliberately used to strengthen it.